-Level I (Semesters 1 & 2) - Students who complete Level I will receive a Certificate of Completion in Practical Nursing and are eligible to write the National Council Licensing Examination- Practical Nursing (NCLEX-PN) for licensure as a practical nurse (LPN).
-See page 48 for more information.
+Level I and Level II - Students who complete Level II will receive a Certificate of Completion in Practical Nursing and are eligible to write the National Council Licensing Examination- Practical Nursing (NCLEX-PN) for licensure as a practical nurse (LPN).
+See page 51 for more information.

-Level II (Semesters 3 & 4) - Students who complete Level II will receive the Associate of Applied Science degree in Nursing (AAS) and are eligible to write the National Council Licensing Examination-Registered Nurse (NCLEX-RN) for licensure as a registered nurse (RN).
+Level III and Level IV - Students who complete Level IV will receive the Associate of Applied Science degree in Nursing (AAS) and are eligible to write the National Council Licensing Examination-Registered Nurse (NCLEX-RN) for licensure as a registered nurse (RN).

-Note: Practical Nurses (LPN/LVN) who are graduates of state approved programs of practical nursing may be evaluated for admission to Level II based on previous education.
+Note: Practical Nurses (LPN/LVN) who are graduates of state approved programs of practical nursing may be evaluated for admission to Level III based on previous education.
 Individual assessment of the applicant transcript will be necessary.
-Applicants who have previously attended a nursing program must have a letter submitted from the Dean or director of that program that includes a statement regarding the student's standing in the previous program.
-The nursing program director reserves the right to contact the director of the previous program.
+See Credit for Prior Learning Policy on page 21.